987839088534212

 Once you determine what locations are currently available for travel nursing, you can begin researching each place to help determine if it will be a good fit for your interests and goals.

-For example, you may love the adventure that the destination offers, but if the cost of living is higher than what you expect to be paid, you won’t be able to budget for many adventures.
+For example, you may love the adventure that the destination offers, but if the cost of living is higher than what you expect to be paid, you won’t be able to budget for many special outings.

-When choosing your next travel nursing location, you may want to consider these five factors:
+When choosing your next travel nursing location, you may want to consider these five location-related factors:

 1. Pay